StuartCTS/kcc-demo/README.md

 - Do this multi-cluster across GCP and Azure/AWS using _either_
   - Anthos managed clusters and ACM  (see https://seroter.com/2021/01/12/how-gitops-and-the-krm-make-multi-cloud-less-scary/)
   - GKE + AKS/AWS clusters, ArgoCD and appropriate AWS/AKS service operators
+- Get assistance from Platform Eng to attempt to resolve permissions issue with reverse engineering assets

 ## Resources
 https://cloud.google.com/config-connector/docs/reference/overview